 All of these benefits sound amazing, but if your team has even a few members who just aren’t great natural communicators, they can sound like unattainable goals.

 So, we’re going to share seven communication strategies that are effective and can help with team building—even for teams that don’t have great communicators.

-The right internal communications platform will make it easy to create an environment where people are following up with each other proactively, sharing ideas, and consistently staying on top of tasks and projects.
+The right cloud collaboration software will make it easy to create an environment where people are following up with each other proactively, sharing ideas, and consistently staying on top of tasks and projects.
 And, as more and more companies move to remote work arrangements, it’s always helpful to have digital communications as an option.